 Another fabulous idea to try is - if you think your Migraines might be related to poor digestion – is to add a tablespoon of apple cider vinegar to a glass of water and sip it while you eat.
 Apple cider vinegar has many health benefits and aiding digestion is just one of them.

 Do you think your migraines are related to your digestion?
-Give the vinegar a try and let me know your results.
-Scroll down to the comments and tell me how you go.
+Give the vinegar a try and let me know your results in Facebook.

 Put 1 tablespoon of whole linseed's (called flax seeds here) in a coffee plunger and poor a cup or two of boiling water from the kettle on to it and leave it to steep overnight.
 Drink one cup in the morning if you need to get your bowels moving.